The n-th partial sums of the following series are true for each positive integer n.

 Special Case

-In the limit as n approaches to infinity, both series (I) and (II) converge and its values are
+As n approaches to infinity, both series (I) and (II) converge to the following values:

 .